pub trait DrawablePipeline<T: DrawCommand> {

 - Current surface configurationrender_pass

-- The active render pass
+- The active render passscene_texture_view

 §Default Implementation